nla-group/classix/README.md

  167935     0.24    200            hCoV-19/Spain/CT-HUB00588/2021
     100     0.13    200        hCoV-19/USA/WY-WYPHL-20146677/2020

-The distance between consecutive data points is at most R= 3.68.
+The distance between consecutive data points is at most R=3.68.
-Here, R= 0.20*12.27* 1.50, where 0.20 is the chosen radius parameter, dataScale_=12.27 is a data scaling factor determined by CLASSIX, and mergeScale_= 1.50 (the default value).
+Here, R=0.2*12.27*1.5, where 0.2 is the chosen radius parameter, dataScale_=12.27 is a data scaling factor determined by CLASSIX, and mergeScale_=1.5 (the default value).
 ```
 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/sample.png width=800 />